 Most cars manufactured after 1996 have an OBD-II port.
 That includes:

-- All gas and hybrid cars manufactured after 1996
+- Gas and hybrid cars manufactured after 1996

 - All gas trucks purchased in the United States with a gross vehicle weight of less than 14,500 pounds